 The teenagers were born in the 1990s, when Australian circumcision rates had hit an all-time low, with popularly quoted rates below 10%.
 Not so - and all the evidence suggests that circumcision rates have risen since then.

 So what did the survey show?
 Really very little difference between circumcised and uncircumcised.
-Circumcised men were if anything more likely to have suffered from STIs, but not significantly.
+Circumcised men were less likely to have suffered from thrush (candidiasis) and more likely to have suffered from NSU (non-specific urethritis) but there was no significant correlation with other STIs.
 On the sexual side the only significant conclusions were that circumcised men masturbated (slightly) more often than uncircumcised and that circumcised men felt more confident about their body image when getting together with a new partner than uncircumcised ones.